clublettreurs/cure-script/config/docs/en/72-the-great-connector-い-stem-magic.md

 ![](../media/image411.webp)

-And I've done a whole video on this <code>込む</code> which you can watch if you're interested. *(Lesson 57)* I'll put a link above and in the information section below along with everything else.
+And I've done a whole video on this <code>込む</code> which you can watch if you're interested.<sup>[[57]](./57-込む-komu-and-the-secret-of-multi-meaning-japanese-words.md)</sup> I'll put a link above and in the information section below along with everything else.

 On a computer loading screen, you'll often see <code>読み込み中</code>, which is interesting, because here you see we have two い-stems, stacked together. <code>読み込む</code> itself takes the い-stem and connects to <code>中</code> (middle).